ibm-cloud-docs/sell/faqs-migrated.md

 # FAQs for migrated products
 {: #migrated-products}

-FAQs about products that are migrated from the Resource Management Console might include questions about Lite plans, changing pricing plans, and brokers connected to approved pricing plans.
+FAQs about products that are migrated from the resource management console might include questions about Lite plans, changing pricing plans, and brokers connected to approved pricing plans.
 {: shortdesc}

 To find all FAQs for {{site.data.keyword.cloud_notm}}, see our [FAQ library](/docs/faqs).